• Study level

 Description

-The objective of this course is to enable students to acquire the fundamental notions of analog electronics.
+The aim of this course is to enable students to acquire the fundamental concepts of analog electronics.

-A first part is dedicated to linear analog electronics allowing the conditioning and processing of information, especially from sensors.
+The first part is dedicated to linear analog electronics for conditioning and processing information, particularly from sensors.

-A second part focuses more precisely on the internal structure of operational amplifiers implemented in the first part, with the study of the internal architecture of amplifier circuits based on bipolar transistors.
+The second part looks more closely at the internal structure of operational amplifiers implemented in the first part, with a study of the internal architecture of amplifier circuits based on bipolar transistors.

 Read more